Avelo Airlines Celebrates First Anniversary of Inaugural Flight

 Avelo Airlines Founder, Chairman and CEO Andrew Levy said, "One year ago, we endeavored to bring more choice, convenience and everyday affordability to an industry beleaguered by two decades of competition-crushing consolidation.
 I'm very proud of the different and better kind of airline we are building, even as unprecedented challenges continued to confront the airline industry.
 We've come a long way and still have a long way to go — but we're off to a great start."

-Levy added, "I want to thank Avelo's 400 Crewmembers, Customers and Investors for making today's milestone possible and for the strong tailwind you are giving the next phase of our growth.
-I'm very excited about the magnitude of opportunity ahead of us as record numbers of travelers return to the skies.
-Avelo is the convenient, affordable and caring airline travelers have been waiting for."

-Since taking flight 12 months ago, Avelo has expanded its fleet from three 737s to eight 737s today (three 737-800s and five 737-700s).
-The additional aircraft enabled Avelo to expand to the East Coast last November with the opening of the airline's second base at Southern Connecticut's most convenient airport — Tweed-New Haven Airport (HVN).
-Earlier today, Avelo also announced plans to open its third base this June at Orlando International Airport (MCO).
-Over the past year, Avelo's nationwide network has grown from 12 to 27 destinations.

-The airline is celebrating its first year of flying by giving away 12 months of free flights in the Avelo One Year Anniversary Sweepstakes*.
+The airline is celebrating its first year of flying by giving away one year of free flights in the Avelo One Year Anniversary Sweepstakes.
 One grand prize winner will receive two pairs of roundtrip tickets every month for one year.
 The tickets can be used on any Avelo route.
 Sweepstakes entry details and rules are available at AveloAir.com/OneYearSweepstakes.

+Since taking flight 12 months ago, Avelo has also expanded its fleet from three 737s to eight 737s (three 737-800s and five 737-700s).
+The additional aircraft enabled Avelo to expand last November to the East Coast with the opening of the airline's second base at Southern Connecticut's most convenient airport – Tweed-New Haven Airport (HVN).
+The airline also announced today it will open a third base in June at Orlando International Airport (MCO).

 About Avelo Airlines